pglen/hsencfs/README.md

  HSENCFS makes use of the API offered by the fuse subsystem to intercept file operations.
 The interception is done from mountdata to mountpoint.
-Copying data to mountpoint ends up encrypted in mountdata.
+Copying data to the mountpoint directory ends up encrypted in mountdata.
 Because of HSENCFS intercept concept, encryption / decryption is fast.
-It is plausible to use it to encrypt video streams, or compile programs in the encrypted directory.
+It is plausible (and tested) to use it to encrypt video streams, or compile programs in the encrypted directory.

 ### The GNOME Panel Applet: (unsupported)